sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/prompt-engineering.md

 outputs a few times until you have a result that meets your needs.

 How you construct your prompt will also impact aspects of the model's output, like accuracy, verbosity, or style customization.
-Together, a set of techniques and approaches for constructing prompts is collectively called prompt engineering.
+The set of techniques and approaches for constructing prompts is collectively called prompt engineering.

 In Anthropic's Prompt Engineering Guide, they suggest that before you begin applying specific prompt engineering techniques, you have a clear definition of success criteria